Humane-Documentation/Spree/business_logic/order_checkout_guide.md

 ## Checkout Steps
+Tracks what the customer sees.
 With the exception of Registration, each step corresponds to an `Order` state:
 1. Registration (only if using `spree_auth_devise` gem)
 2. Address Information
 3. Delivery Options (Shipping Method)